 A group of students are busy analysing the data from their experiment.

 They use a probability density function (pdf) to model their knowledge about a measurand d as shown below.

-write down all the information that you know about a from this pat.
+Write down all the information that you know about d from this pdf. ·